During the spring, I get a lot of questions about when to wean baby goats. And, as usual, the answer is…it depends.

 Weaning Bucklings To Keep

 I don’t feel comfortable leaving intact male baby goats in with mom and sisters for much more than 10-12 weeks, even though I have never had a successful breeding by a buck younger than 5 months.
-So, while I rely heavily on weight, I also keep a close watch on age when it comes to bucklings.
+So, while I rely on weight, I also keep a close watch on age when it comes to bucklings.
+However, if they get enough milk and hit my 4-ounce-a-day weight gain goal, they will hit 20# by 8 to 10 weeks of age.

-A lot of people worry about monitoring behavior, but many bucklings display mounting behavior within days of birth.
+A lot of people worry about baby buck behavior, but many bucklings display mounting behavior within days of birth.
 So it’s not a reliable indicator of sexual maturity.
-Some goats, even doelings, are just very dominant and are constantly mounting other goats.
+Some goats, even doelings, are dominant and constantly mount other goats.

 When to Wean Doelings

-Since the milk does produce is the best defense against health issues, I also consider it a health insurance policy.
+Since mother’s milk is the best defense against health issues, I also consider it a health insurance policy.
 And in case you haven’t noticed a trend, here’s my motto: I try my best to keep kids with their mothers as long as possible.

 So, when it comes to doelings, I let mom decide when it’s time to wean her kids.
 I find that kids raised naturally, with mom, are some of the healthiest goats produced.
 Not to mention they grow faster and sometimes larger than goats weaned earlier.
 Most of them never have a problem with worms or coccidia, and they are more likely to reach two-thirds of their adult weight by seven or eight months so they can be bred to kid as yearlings.